Housing Inventory Is Making a Comeback in 2026

 If you’ve been waiting for a moment when you have options and a little breathing room, this is the strongest setup buyers have seen in a long time.

-If you want to know what’s happening in our local market, let’s talk.
+If you want to know what’s happening in the Wellesley MA real estate market, let’s talk.

 Matt & Ying Coyle, REALTORS®